-We recommend your dog be on a leash at all times.
-But you must ensure your dog is always under control - either on a lead or by voice or hand command - for the safety of everyone out and about.
+Dogs must be on a leash at all times, except in nominated off-leash areas.
+You must ensure your dog is always under control - either on a lead or by voice or hand command - for the safety of everyone out and about.

 Not everyone is a dog lover like you.
 Some people might be afraid of dogs or perhaps just not like dogs.

 Your dog might be friendly, but other people and pooches might not be - prevent your dog attacking or frightening people or animals.
 Don't allow your dog to approach or, worse, charge at another person, particularly children, or another dog.
 This is a common factor leading to dog attacks which can lead to serious injuries and legal consequences.

 Young children may not be equipped - physically, emotionally or intellectually - to be responsible for walking a dog and should have adult supervision at all times.
 Children are often too small and physically unable to control a dog - particularly one that may get over-excited or aggressive.
 And if something should happen to their much-loved pet, they may face physical as well as psychological injuries.